kresusapp/kresus/CONTRIBUTING.md

   about it, or please open one otherwise.
 This will ensure that everybody is on track for the feature and willing to see it in Kresus.
 - One commit per feature.
-- Branch off the `incoming` branch\*.
+- Branch off the `master ` branch.
 - Test your code with `make test`.
 This also runs linting and a few consistency checks.
-- Ideally, your pull-request should be mergeable without any merge commit, that is, it should be a fast-forward merge.
-For this to happen, your code needs to be always rebased onto `incoming`.
+- Ideally, your merge-request should be mergeable without any merge commit, that is, it should be a fast-forward merge.
+For this to happen, your code needs to be always rebased onto `master`.
 Again, this is something nice to have that I expect from recurring contributors, but not a big deal if you don't do it otherwise.
 - I'll look at it and might ask for a few changes.
-In this case, please amend your commit, rather than creating new commits.

-\*Unless on very special occasions (bug in production servers making it impossible to use Kresus at all), all pull requests based on another branch are very likely to be refused with a request to rebase onto `incoming` (unless they can be fast-forward merged onto `incoming`).
+In this case, please create new commits.
+When the final result looks good, I may ask you to squash the WIP commits into a single one, to maintain the invariant of "one feature, one commit".